 Adopt a method that is strong enough to support the plant during flowering and allows access to manage the growing plants, conduct cleaning and other maintenance:

 1. Gardening wire or landscape stakes: This method is effective during the early growth stages soon after topping.
 Branches can be held in place with wire that is anchored to screws in the pot, or some other structure.
 As the plant grows the wires need to be tightened however ensure the main stem remains vertical.

 2. Screen or netting: A square or rectangular frame needs to be securely erected with either netting stretched over it or create a grid pattern using string woven through eyelets that are screwed into the frame.
-The holes in the grid or netting need to be about 2×2” or 5x5cm.
-Depending upon the species, the screen is normally mounted low enough (approx 1-1 ½ ft / 30-45cm) from the plant’s base so that all of the lower branches can grow up to the screen and gain access to direct light (Fig 5).
+The holes in the grid or netting need to be at least 2×2” or 5x5cm.
+Depending upon the species, the screen is normally mounted low enough (approx 1-1 ½ ft / 30-45cm) from the plant’s base so all the lower branches can grow up to the screen and gain access to direct light (Fig 5).
 As the plant grows, the growing tips need to be lowered back under the netting and directed into the next empty space in the screen.

 Why do topping & LST impact the plant?
 In most species, the terminal bud or branch dominates growth to form a Christmas tree shaped plant.
 The growth of lateral stems and their floral sites is a lot slower than the terminal bud.
 Topping & LST disrupts a plant’s hormones (auxins) which triggers the plant to “prioritize” growth more evenly to all nodes.
 Consequently lower branches will catch up to those higher on the plant and yield more bud sites and more evenly sized fruits.
 The plant also tends to grow bushier and shorter which is more suitable for indoor lighting.